awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables-player.md

    https://my.ads.com/path?param1=[player_params.param1]&param2=[player_params.param2]
    ```

 1. \(Optional\) For server\-side ad\-tracking reporting, URL\-encode the key\-value pairs on the player\.
-When MediaTailor receives a session initialization request from the player for a session with server\-side reporting, it URL\-decodes the values once before substituting them into the ADS request URL\.
+When MediaTailor receives the session initialization request, it URL\-decodes the values once before substituting them into the ADS request URL\.
 **Note**
 If your ADS requires a URL\-encoded value, URL\-encode the value twice on the player\.
 This way, the decoding done by MediaTailor results in a once\-encoded value for the ADS\.